projectatomic/atomic-site/source/blog/2015-07-14-docker-centos-6-and-you.html.md

 ---
 title: Docker, CentOS 6, and You
 author: jbrooks
-date: 2015-07-09 15:26:26 UTC
+date: 2015-07-14 16:18:24 UTC
 tags: docker, centos
-published: false
 comments: true
+published: true
 ---

-Recently, I blogged about [docker-on-loopback-storage woes and workarounds](http://www.projectatomic.io/blog/2015/06/notes-on-fedora-centos-and-docker-storage-drivers/)--a topic that came up during several conversations I had at last month's Dockercon.
+Recently, I blogged about [docker-on-loopback-storage woes and workarounds](http://www.projectatomic.io/blog/2015/06/notes-on-fedora-centos-and-docker-storage-drivers/) -- a topic that came up during several conversations I had at last month's Dockercon.
 Another frequently-discussed item from the conference involved Docker on CentOS 6, and whether and for how long users can count on running this combination.

 Docker and CentOS 6 have never been a terrific fit, which shouldn't be surprising considering that the version of the Linux kernel that CentOS ships was first released over three years before Docker's first public release (0.1.0).
 The OS and kernel version you use matter a great deal, because with Docker, that's where all your contained processes run.

 With a hypervisor such as KVM, it's not uncommon or problematic for an elder OS to host, through the magic of virtualization, all manner of bleeding-edge software components.
 In fact, if you're attached to CentOS 6, virtualization is a solid option for running containers in a more modern, if virtual, host.

+READMORE

 If you're set on CentOS 6, and set on hosting your containers on bare metal, you've had a few options, however.
 Docker has been available in EPEL, under the name [`docker-io`](https://dl.fedoraproject.org/pub/epel/6/x86_64/repoview/docker-io.html), for some time, although that package version has been sitting at 1.5.0 since February.